-Required Supplementary Schedules 1-3 and 7, as related to pensions, are intended to show information for 10 years.
+Required Supplementary Schedules related to pensions, are intended to show information for 10 years.
 Additional years will be displayed as they become available,

 The Accounting Valuation

 The GASB 67 accounting valuation can be found on PSERS' website at www.psers.pa.gov.